 Your awareness and involvement will help to ensure compliance and the well-being of our campus community.

 Residential Risk Management is responsible for the coordination and administration of a range of functions that affect the safety and well being of 10,000 students living on campus.
 The office is responsible for residential campus safety, emergency management, student advocacy, parking, access control, and disability services.
 Learn more about the Residential Safety Program.

 For a free escort, dial 2-WALK (9255) from any campus phone, or dial (631) 632-WALK from any other phone.

 For a ride after dark, call 632-RIDE (2-7433).

-Commuter Student Services and Off-Campus Living (CSS/OCL) provides a variety of educational resources regarding safety while living off campus.
+Commuter Student Services and Off-Campus Living (CSS/OCL) [BROKEN LINK] provides a variety of educational resources regarding safety while living off campus.
 Renters can utilize our Renter’s Checklist and Tenant Rights guide; continuing safe behavior throughout the year is equally important, including during school breaks.

 Fire safety is also imperative.
 By law, landlords are expected to provide proper alarm coverage.

 Thanks to a grant from the Kerry Rose Foundation, Inc.,